Skip to content

 Spaces and Channels

-A space is a container that holds objects, schema, metadata, and channels.
+A space is a container that holds objects, schema, metadata, channels, and files.
 A channel is a named context within a space — it’s the handle you use for all object and AI operations.
 Each channel contains one or more conversations, each with independent interaction history.

 There are two main handles:

-• RoolSpace — Lightweight admin handle for user management, link access, channel management, and export.
-No real-time subscription.
+• RoolSpace — Live handle with SSE subscription for user management, link access, channel management, file storage, export, and channel lifecycle events.
+Extends EventEmitter.

-• RoolChannel — Full real-time handle for objects, AI prompts, media, schema, and undo/redo.
+• RoolChannel — Full real-time handle for objects, AI prompts, schema, and undo/redo.

 const space = await client.openSpace('space-id');